 Splashbacks are primarily produced out of tile.
 They can be produced in many other materials including granite, stainless steel, ceramic, glass, metal, and more.
 A popular trend we are seeing popping up all over the nation is using the same worktop material and splashback material, this gives the illusion that the worktop is climbing up the walls.
 Some materials are more difficult to lay than others, dependent on which ones you decide to purchase.

 Many people use splashbacks as an opportunity to expand their style, using geometric shapes, bold colours and patterns.
 The more traditional option; ceramic tile, still certainly holds its place in homes across the UK.
 Ceramic tiles come in every colour and pattern you could possibly imagine, one to match everyone’s individual requirements and style.

-If you are one for more of a natural style, with simple design and shape, a natural stone may be the way forward for you.
+If you are one for more of a natural style, with simple design and shape, natural stone may be the way forward for you.
 One very popular stone splashback is urban grey stone tiles.
-Whilst looking like it’s natural stone, in fact, urban grey stone tiles are produced from porcelain tile.
+Whilst looking like it’s a natural stone, in fact, urban grey stone tiles are produced from porcelain tile.
 This is a huge benefit as porcelain does not need sealing, unlike natural stone which is a very porous material which needs to be sealed before being used.

-One very popular style of splashback is subway tiles, a great addition to any home, especially in kitchens.
+One very popular style of the splashback is subway tiles, a great addition to any home, especially in kitchens.
 These tiles are great for making those smaller spaces look larger, their rectangular shape creates the illusions of a longer length of space.
 Subway tiles are typically 2.54 x 5.08 cm, making installation easier than other splashbacks, whilst still providing a stylish and professional look.

 What are the benefits of having splashbacks?